Modern Slavery Act Statement

 Mitigating Risk – EGL Group Modern Slavery Strategy

-“Stronger Together” (S2G) is a multi-stakeholder business-led initiative aiming to reduce modern slavery particularly forced labour, labour trafficking and other hidden third party exploitation of workers.
+“Stronger Together” (S2G) is a multi-stakeholder business-led initiative that aims to reduce modern slavery particularly forced labour, labour trafficking and other hidden third party exploitation of workers.
 It provides guidance, training, resources and a network for employers, labour providers, workers and their representatives to work together to reduce exploitation.
-The EGL Group UK sites are fully committed to implementation of the S2G strategy.
+The EGL Group UK sites are committed to implementation of the S2G strategy.

-The EGL Group understands that Modern Slavery issues can only be effectively mitigated if employers and their labour providers both understand Modern Slavery issues and work in partnership on these issues with a co-ordinated approach.
-The Group therefore choose to work with labour providers who are also committed to implementation of the Stronger Together strategy and the current labour providers are Stronger Together business partners.
+We understand that Modern Slavery issues can only be effectively mitigated if employers and their labour providers understand Modern Slavery issues and work in partnership on these issues with a co-ordinated approach.
+We therefore choose to work with labour providers who are also committed to implementation of the Stronger Together strategy, and we audit those labour providers ourselves on an annual basis.

 Code of Conduct for Ethical Trade